ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Spatial SQL Reference.md

 # 4. Spatial Data Migration

-This section describes how to migrate spatial data between Altibase products or other vendor database products.
+This section describes how to migrate spatial data between Altibase servers or Altibase and the other vendor database.

 ### Spatial Data Migration Between Altibase Products